NavinColumbia/XQL-PLT-NS3886-SW4016/ReadMe.md

 ## Execution

 - Git clone this repo
-- If you have python on your system, you can cd to project directory and run the script :
+- If you have python on your system, you can cd to project directory and first run the script :
     ```
     python tokenizer.py
+    ```
+  Then run the script
+    ```
+    python parser.py
     ```
 - You can alternatively run the Shell script.
 First make sure it is executable by changing permission :
    ```